 4 Wheel Drive and Hydroplaning

-There are two scenarios at play here with regards to 4 wheel drives, hydroplaning and wet roads.
-On the one hand, the 4 wheel drive offers superior traction over a 2WD on a wet road surface, however the flip side is, if the 4 wheel drive is non-permanent 4-wheel drive then you most likely won’t be driving with 4WD engaged on a high traction surface such as a tarmac or concrete road, even if it is wet.
+There are two scenarios at play here with regards to 4 wheel drives, hydroplaning, and wet roads.
+On the one hand, the 4 wheel drive offers superior traction over a 2WD on a wet road surface, however, the flip side is, if the 4 wheel drive is non-permanent 4-wheel drive then you most likely won’t be driving with 4WD engaged on a high traction surface such as tarmac or concrete road, even if it is wet.

 Let’s continue, by determining the physics around hydroplaning.